Economic Impact Resources for Workers & Businesses

 The Washington State Coronavirus Response (COVID-19)’s Business & Workers page has an exhaustive list of topics and links for a wide variety of situations.

 The Social Security Administration's free Work Incentive Seminar Event (WISE) are online events held for people who are age 18 through 64 and receive Social Security Disability benefits to learn about services provided.
-The next WISE webinar will be on July 22nd at 3:00 PM EST focused on Reasonable Accommodations and the Path to Employment.
-Click here to learn more and to register for the webinar.
+Click here to learn more and to register for the next webinar, and to view archived webinars.

-The Equal Employment Opportunity Commission (EEOC) has created What You Should Know About the ADA, the Rehabilitation Act and the Coronavirus to help educate and prevent discrimination, and the Workforce GPS Disability and Employment community has compiled a list of federal resources to support the disabled segment of the American population; updated as new information is released.
+The Equal Employment Opportunity Commission (EEOC) has created What You Should Know About the ADA, the Rehabilitation Act and the Coronavirus to help educate and prevent discrimination.

 Workforce GPS' collection of Coronavirus (COVID-19) and Other Disability Focused Federal Resources; updated as new informaition is shared and updated.